 What will I need for my first class?
 What should I wear?
 Poses can be enhanced with simple yoga props such as blocks and straps.
 Props and mats can be borrowed at no charge on your first visit, or rented for a fee for each subsequent visits.
 We also recommend bringing water and a towel, as well as wearing comfortable, fitted, flexible clothing to sweat in.

 How will I feel after class?
 Each person feels different after yoga.
 You may find yourself energized, exhausted, hungry, or with no appetite at all.
-Your experience both during and after class is unique to you, and may change over time as you develop your practice.
+Your experience both during and after class is unique to you and may change over time as you develop your practice.
 If it is your first time at Evolution Power Yoga (EPY), you may find that you are sore or tired the following day—it’s totally normal!
-Your body has been introduced to a new experience, and may react by tensing up in certain areas.
+Your body has been introduced to a new experience and may react by tensing up in certain areas.
 The best thing to do is to jump right back in and re-invigorate your body and stretch your aches away.
 Simply remember to modify as necessary and respect your own flexibility and strength.

 What type of restroom facilities are on location?
 Our Lancaster Studio has 4 private bathrooms, each with a shower.
 2 of which are handicapped accessible.
 Our York studio has 2 bathrooms, one with a shower that is handicapped accessible.
 Shampoo, conditioner, and body wash are supplied, however, you are welcome to bring personal items.
 Body towels are available for rent, or you may bring your own.
+Harrisburg Studio has a restroom in the studio.
+The Lititz Studio has a public restroom accessible down the hall from the studio.

 Can I take class if I am injured?
 Consult with your medical professional.
 Let the instructor know about your injury before taking class so he/she can address your specific issues and give you modifications to make.

 Do you offer Pre-Natal Yoga?
 While we don’t often get enough interest at one time to warrant a class devoted to pre-natal yoga, we do have teachers who are well versed in the needs of the pregnant body.
-Julie Mathers is our pregnancy specialist.
 Pregnancy yoga is parallel to the regular practice with the omission of twists and inversions as well as supine asanas after twenty weeks.
 Variations to all of the asanas are possible.
 While the room is heated, the pregnant mom will not experience a core body temperature increase so therefore it is safe.
 Our recommendation is to take a few in-class private lessons to help you learn which poses to modify and how to do those poses safely.
 Call to make arrangements.

 How long will it take before I’m good at yoga?
 There is no such thing as being “good” at yoga—every yogi takes his or her own path.
 Your strength and flexibility will progress at your own pace.
 Our instructors are present to make sure you are safe and properly aligned; your only responsibility is to respect how your body feels with acceptance and non-judgment.